ustroetz/log-road/README.md

 Requires `python-gdal`, `skimage.graph`, `requests`, and `numpy`

-To install, simply `python setup.py install` or work directly from the root directory
+To install, simply `python setup.py install` or work directly from the root directory.